zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/README.md

 ### Non-Goals

-1. Implement the above constraints (2, 3) as filter plugins.
+1. Implement the above constraints (2, 3) as Filter plugins.
 2. Descheduling due to unexpected outcome (hot nodes, fragmentation etc.) of past scoring by plugins is not addressed in the initial design.
 3. Memory, Network, and Disk utilization are not considered in the initial design.